Softpanorama

 2. IBM Tivoli Workload Scheduler connector.
 The connector "connects" the Job Scheduling Console to Tivoli Workload Scheduler, routing commands from JSC to the Tivoli Workload Scheduler engine.
 It is usually installed on the master domain manager (MDM).

 3. Job Scheduling Console (JSC).
 JSC is a primitive, low quality Java-based graphical user interface.
 It is typically installed on Windows workstations.
 Installation usually causes no problems.
-It provides, through the Tivoli Workload Scheduler connector, the functions of the command-line programs conman and composer.
+It provides, through the Tivoli Workload Scheduler connector, a very limited subset of functions of the command-line programs conman and composer.

 Components